aui171/Heat-Simulator/README.md

 These values can be found on the Wikipedia page for Thermal diffusivity.

 To use the Simulator after running main.py, you have a white board on which you can select red points, after that if you click Insert material component the Polygon defined by your red points will change material to the one specified.
-If you click Create heat source the red points will turn into heat sources (That simulate components which generate hate) with the heat rate specified. after you've done selecting click Simulate.
+If you click Create heat source the red points will turn into heat sources with the heat rate specified. after you're done selecting click Simulate.